Study tours

 Description

-The Business and Law Beyond Borders (Vietnam) study tour focuses upon business and legal global issues and differences confronting organisations, leaders, managers and employees as national and international boundaries become less relevant.
+The Business Beyond Borders (Vietnam) study tour focuses upon business and challenges confronting organisations, leaders, managers, and other employees, as national and international boundaries become less relevant.
 Issues covered will include the cultural, political and social change as it affects business issues.
-You’ll gain an understanding of the legal system and the legal profession in Vietnam as well interactions between Law and Business.
+Students will gain an understanding of interactions in the Business profession in Vietnam.

 Acknowledgement of Country